tusia313/js-temperature-converter/README.md

 ## 🌌 What's it about?

 Mini-project and mini-converter at the same time!
-In this case it's about temperatures, but You can chang it whatever You want :) Fun way to practise JS basic like switch case and select dropdown.
+Fun way to practise JS basic like switch case and select dropdown.

 ## 🌌 First look
 Really basic front, but decent if You ask me.